Equat-ion/Permutations/README.md

 - **UI Enhancements**: Full support for modular frontends.
 - **Windows Installer**: Easy-to-use installer for Windows users.
-- **Icon Design**: Custom app icon for better branding.

-### Security Considerations

-- Ensure the encryption key is securely stored and not exposed.
-- Use the application in a trusted environment to prevent unauthorized access.

 ### Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+Contributions are welcomed!
+Feel free to submit a pull request or Contact me.

-### License

-This project is licensed under the GNU GPL v3 License.

 ---